Medicinal Properties of the Mullein Plant

 Medicinal Properties of Mullein

-*I am not a doctor and this is not medical advice
+**I am not a doctor and is this not medical advice.
+Please consult your physician before using herbal medicine.

 Overview